Epithalon and Telomerase: What the Research Shows

 What Epithalon Is

-Epithalon (also spelled Epitalon) is a synthetic tetrapeptide with the sequence Ala-Glu-Asp-Gly (AEDG).
-It was developed as part of the bioregulator peptide research program led by Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology.
-The compound is derived from Epithalamin, a natural polypeptide extract of the pineal gland.
+Epithalon (also Epitalon) is a 4-amino-acid peptide (AEDG) developed by Vladimir Khavinson at the St. Petersburg Institute of Bioregulation and Gerontology.
+It's derived from Epithalamin, a natural extract from the pineal gland.

 Telomerase Activation Research